-How to Make Files, Apps Run Always as Admin in Windows 10
+How to run files as Admin in Windows 10?

 You might need a specific file or a specific application to always run as administrator in your Windows 10 Technical Preview and you will be pleased to know that you have this feature available in the system and by applying the steps below you will make a file or app of your choosing run as administrator in Windows 10 Technical Preview.

-Tutorial on how to make your files and apps run always as administrator in Windows 10 Technical Preview:
+How to make your files and apps run always as administrator in Windows 10?

 - Now you should have in front of you the Properties window.